MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 ### Error: Oauth error invalid_request: Your account does not have permission to grant the requested access for this app.

-It seems that user which requests access doesn’t have rights to manage apps (ability to manage and install apps and channels, as well as potentially approve app charges).
-You may be able to resolve this issue by installing the app as the account owner.
-Alternatively you can check the **App permission** for the user in the [**User and permissions**](https://www.shopify.com/admin/settings/account) settings in your **Shopify admin**.
+The user who requested access doesn’t have the rights to manage apps (the ability to manage and install apps and channels, as well as potentially approve app charges).
+You may be able to resolve this by installing the app as the account owner.
+Alternatively, you can check the **App permission** for the user in the [**User and permissions**](https://www.shopify.com/admin/settings/account) settings in your **Shopify admin**.

 ### [{"message":"Access denied for FIELD field.","locations":[{"line":0,"column":0}],"path":["path"],"extensions":{"code":"ACCESS_DENIED","documentation":https://shopify.dev/api/usage/access-scopes}}]